pantheon-systems/documentation/source/_docs/guides/wordpress-git/01-introduction.md

 Make sure that you have a:

 * WordPress site on Pantheon
-* A text editor and SFTP client on your local computer, such as:
+* Text editor and SFTP client on your local computer, such as:

     <table class="table  table-bordered table-responsive">
       <thead>